um-grex/grex-docs/content/english/specific-soft/matlab.md

 matlab -nodisplay -nojvm -nodesktop -nosplash -batch your_matlab_script
 {{< /highlight >}}

-Here is an example of a SLURM job script to submit a job that uses MATLAB in batch mode:
+Here is an example of a SLURM job script to submit a job that uses serial MATLAB in batch mode:

-{{< collapsible title="Script example for running MATLAB in batch mode" >}}
+{{< collapsible title="Script example for running serial MATLAB in batch mode" >}}
 {{< snippet
     file="scripts/jobs/matlab/run-matlab-job.sh"
     caption="run-matlab-job.sh"